tronsmit/python-gedcom/README.md

 The current development process can be tracked in the [develop branch](https://github.com/nickreynke/python-gedcom/tree/develop).

+## Common problems

+* When you name your script `gedcom.py`, and import the `gedcom` module from this package, running your script won't work because Python will try to resolve imports like `gedcom.element.individual` from within your `gedcom.py` but not from within the module from this package.
+Rename your file in this case. ([#26](https://github.com/nickreynke/python-gedcom/issues/26))

 ## Local development

 Local development is done using [pyenv](https://github.com/pyenv/pyenv) and